annalisa144/reverdecer/_posts/2018-12-09-july-in-christmas.md

 layout: post
 ---

-I've heard of Christmas in July, but we're living July in Christmas.
+I've heard of Christmas in July, but we're living July at Christmastime.

 All summer I was bummed that it was chilly and rainy, while in IN, PA, MN, etc, everyone had heat!